qudus2019/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is the readme for this directory
+ this is the readme file for this directory